albar965/littlenavmap-manual/en/MENUS.md

 The region and ident fields are required for this export option.

-See [The Compiler and File Formats](http://www.prepar3d.com/SDKv4/sdk/world/scenery/scenery_overview.html) for information on how to compile the BGL and how to add this to the simulator.
+See the Prepar3D SDK documentation for information on how to compile the BGL and how to add this to the simulator.

 #### Create Logbook entries {#userdata-menu-create-logbook}